Need a healthy, low carb alternative to French fries? Well look no further. 🙂 These jicama fries are both deliciously satisfying AND easy to make.

 🍱 Storage

 Jicama fries are best when consumed immediately, but they'll stay fresh in an airtight container in the fridge for up to four days.
-To rewarm, place on a parchment paper lined baking sheet at 300 [degrees] F for about 10 minutes.
+To rewarm, place on a parchment paper lined baking sheet at 300°F for about 10 minutes.
 That way, they'll be nice and crispy again.
-(If you're in a hurry, the microwave will work too.)
+(If you're in a hurry, microwave for about a minute.)

 🎉 Top tip